adsforce/sdk-download/unity/README.md

 /**
  * In-app purchase record(custom)
  *
- * @param price        Payment amount, recommended to take from the 'price' field of skudetail, can not be empty
+ * @param price        Payment amount, recommended to take from the 'price' field of skudetail, such as 6.0
  * @param currency     Payment currency，Payment amount, recommended to take from the 'price_currency_code' field of skudetail, can not be empty
  * @param productId    Id of product，recommended to take from the 'productId' field of skudetail，can not be empty
  * @param productType  Type of product，recommended to take from the 'type' field of skudetail，can not be empty */

- AdsforceApi.thirdZFReportWithProductPrice(string price, string currency, string productId, string productType)
+ AdsforceApi.thirdZFReportWithProductPrice(double price, string currency, string productId, string productType)
 ```

 ## 5. Tracking In-App Events